-|Interest:||Shell 67.5%, Inpex 17.5%, CPC 5%, Kogas 10%
+|Interest:||Shell 67.5%, INPEX 17.5%, CPC 5%, KOGAS 10%

 |Fields:||Prelude and potentially other Shell natural gas assets in the region|

-|FLNG facility production capacity:||At least 5.3 million tonnes per annum (mtpa) of liquids: 3.6 mtpa of LNG, 1.3 mtpa of condensate and 0.4 mtpa of LPG|
+|FLNG facility production capacity:||At least 5.3 million tonnes per annum (mtpa) of liquids: 3.6 mtpa of LNG, 1.3 mtpa of condensate and 0.4 mtpa of liquefied petroleum gas|

 |Key contractors:||Technip Samsung Consortium

-It has started building a floating liquefied natural gas (FLNG) facility to produce and export LNG off the coast of Australia.
+We started building a floating liquefied natural gas (FLNG) facility to produce and export LNG off the coast of Australia.

-Since FID, Shell has welcomed three joint venture partners to the project – INPEX (17.5%), KOGAS (10%) and CPC Taiwan (5%).
+Since FID, Shell has welcomed three joint venture partners to the project – INPEX (17.5%), KOGAS (10%) and CPC Corporation (5%).